Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 Mark R. Williams - Whiting Petroleum Corp.

 Yes.
 Mark Williams here.
-That area is in the deepest part of the basin, it's just north of the basin's center (23:33) and that's a great area with regard to the lower Bakken Shale which sources (23:39) both the Middle Bakken as well as the Three Forks.
-So, we get very good results there and to the south there (23:44) across the river, in our Three Forks wells.
-As you can see both sides of the (23:48) Nelson as well as the Koala pad, so that will roughly a two township area there that really have some outstanding Three Folks.
+That area is in the deepest part of the basin, it's just north of the basin center and that's a great area with regard to the lower Bakken Shale, which sources both the Middle Bakken as well as the Three Forks.
+So, we get very good results there and to the south of there across the river, in our Three Forks wells, as you can see both by the Nelson as well as the Koala pad, so that will roughly a two township area there that really have some outstanding Three Folks.
 Fortunately, we got a lot of acreage in it.

 Gail Nicholson - KLR Group LLC